fernandoPalluzzi/lstmContacts/README.md

 # Install the TensorFlow environment
 conda env create -f tfenv.yml

-# Deactivate the base environment
+# Deactivate the base environment.
+If active, a "(base)" label precedes the Bash command prompt.
 conda deactivate

 # Activate the TensorFlow-GPU environment